elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

     3 8 19 2 spare rebuilding /dev/sdb3

 We can see that the disk is added to configuration and then rebuild process has started.
-When it&#8217;s done our **/proc/mdstat** will look like this:
+When it's done our **/proc/mdstat** will look like this:

     [root@rhel01 ~]# cat /proc/mdstat
     Personalities : [raid6] [raid5] [raid4]